 What Causes A Leaky Bathtub Faucet?

 Identifying the problem is the first step if you want to find a solution to anything.
-Knowing the actual cause of your bathtub faucet will help you deal with it appropriately.
+Knowing the problem cause of the bathtub faucet you have own will help you deal with it appropriately.
 Different things can make your faucet drip.
 Whatever the leakage's trigger is, the seals and the ‘O’ are the affected parts.
 Once these two components are destroyed, they become incapable of holding water in pipes.

-The leading causes of a leaky faucet are:
+The leading causes of a leaky bathtub faucet are:

 Formation of minerals